 - Use a natural deodorant that comes from a paper tube, tin, or jar.

 - Swap from lotion plastic tubes to lotion bars that come in a box.
-You can also find body and face lotion in glass jars that you can reuse.
+You can also find body and face lotion bars in tin can that you can reuse.

 - Change your shaving routine by using metal razors instead of plastic disposable ones.